teaglebuilt/The-Coding-Rainbow/README.md

 # The Coding Spectrum

 The purpose of this application is to provide a basic social educational application for beginners at web/software development.
-Do you remember the reading rainbow when you were a kid?
-Well, that was before we had internet children.
-Twenty years later, guess what, every thing is automated!
-So screw the reading rainbow!
-Put down your books kids and lets go learn to code!
+This is a project for graduating Nashville Software School.
+Team Treehouse is the inspiration behind the model of this project.

 ## Story Line
 ### AS A USER, I CAN...